nextstrain/auspice/docs/introduction/how-to-run.rst

 ``auspice convert``
 -------------------

 This is a utility command to convert between dataset formats.
-Currently, it only converts "Auspice v1" JSONs into "Auspice v2" JSONs, using the same code that is `programatically importable <../server/api.md#convertfromv1>`__.
+Currently, it only converts "Auspice v1" JSONs into "Auspice v2" JSONs, using the same code that is :ref:`programatically importable <server-api-convertfromv1>`.

 Right now, ``auspice view`` will automatically convert "v1" JSONs into "v2" JSONs, so there's no need to do this yourself.